12 Best Fly Boxes Of 2023: Guide Tested and Approved

 Magnetic: Magnetic closure boxes can close easily but in my experience, magnetic closures can pop open on impact if dropped, therefore I don’t recommend them.

-See-Through Lid: A see-through lid on the fly fishing box will help you to see your flies before you open the box.
+See-Through Lid: A see-through lid on the fly fishing box will allow me to see my flies before I open the box.
 This is great if you have multiple boxes of the exact shape and size.

 Why Waterproof Fly Boxes Are The Best